/

 If there’s something a bit thorny, offer to jump on a call to discuss things if they’d like.
 Remember that clients are people too.

 This template has two versions: one for agile projects and one for waterfall.
-Choose the one that fits best with your approach (it may even be a hybrid!) and modify as needed.
+Choose the one that fits best with your type of project (it may even be a hybrid!) and modify it to suit your reporting process.
+Each template includes project information like the project name, budget status, key milestones and project needs and blockers.

 Project status template for agile projects

-I like a Google sheet for a project update when working with sprints because it's easy to share, and you can use a new tab for each sprint to create a new update.
+I like a Google sheet for an overall project update when working with sprints because it’s easy to share, and you can use a new tab for each sprint to create a new update.
 This makes it easy to see progress happening from sprint to sprint.

 ➡️ Make a copy in Google Docs